Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Numerical Methods

 \subsubsection{Displacement recoupling}

 If the ISM/CGM interface were properly resolved, high specific energy outflows could vent out of the ISM through chimneys/superbubbles without mixing into or sweeping up significant amounts of mass which would drop their temperature and velocity.
 Our displacement recoupling scheme is designed to preserve the high specific energy of high resolution (relative to the target gas cell mass) wind particles despite the lack of a porous ISM/CGM transition region.
 Ideally, we would like to refine the host cell to a comparable mass resolution to the wind particles.
 However, as we will demonstrate in this work, we typically require refinement by a factor of $10-100$ in mass.
 The normal refinement scheme (based on cell splitting) cannot act fast enough for our needs without producing an extremely irregular mesh structure which breaks the hydrodynamics scheme.
 Instead, when a particle triggers the recoupling criterion, we first redistribute material from the host cell to its immediate surroundings.
 We can then fill the host cell with the contents of the wind particle.
-This results in a low mass, high specific energy cell.
-It has the advantage of maintaining the existing mesh structure.
+This results in a low mass, high specific energy cell (a hot wind cell).
+This method has the advantage of maintaining the existing mesh structure.
+While the energy of a lone hot wind cell would quickly be diluted by the presence of its neighbours, a population of hot wind cells is rapidly established in the recoupling region as multiple wind particles recouple in this manner, suppressing numerical overcooling.